dxenia/FooCoding/Databases/Week3/README.md

 ### Setting up the database

-Use the dump file provided to create a clone of my database schema (see todo-dump.sql)
+Use the dump file provided to create an exact copy of my schema (see todo-dump.sql)

 ### Installation